-The top map presents population (number of inhabitants) per square mile in each 20 by 20 arc minute grid cell of the U.S. in the baseline model simulation in 1860.
-The bottom panel presents the same in the counterfactual with no railroads.
-The scale is bottom-coded at 5 and top-coded at 50 for visibility.
+The left map presents population (number of inhabitants) per square mile in each 20 by 20 arc minute grid cell of the U.S. in the baseline model simulation in 1860.
+The right map presents the same in the counterfactual with no railroads.
+The scale is bottom-coded at 5 and top-coded at 35 for visibility.

-3.0% of the cells in 1850, and in 8.2% of the cells in 1860.
+To assess the impact of railroads on city formation, growth and output, I simulate the model under the assumption that no railroads were built during my period of investigation.
+The absence of railroads directly increases shipping costs in 1.0% of grid cells in 1840, in 3.0% of the cells in 1850, and in 8.2% of the cells in 1860.
 As I argue, however, the absence of railroads affects a much larger share of U.S. locations indirectly through its effects on trade and the formation of cities.

 The results indicate that the U.S. economy would look fairly different in the absence of railroads.
 Figure 10 plots the 1860 distribution of population in the no-railroad counterfactual, as well as in the baseline calibration.
 As can be seen from the figure, the lack of railroads makes population shift toward navigable rivers, whereas regions far from water remain lower-density, especially in the Midwest.
 Many of the large cities remain substantially smaller without railroads.
-The grid cell in which Philadelphia is located loses 6% of its population relative to the baseline, while Chicago loses 14%, Buffalo, NY loses 25%, and Boston loses as much as 86% of its population in 1860.
+The grid cell in which Philadelphia is located loses 26% of its population relative to the baseline, while Chicago loses 12%, New York loses 17%, and Boston loses as much as 62% of its population in 1860.

-Without railroads, the total number of people living in cities would be 8.2% lower, making the urbanization rate 14.7% in 1860, as opposed to the baseline value of 16.0%.
+Without railroads, the total number of people living in cities would be 1.8% lower.
 These results show that the effect of railroads on city growth, through railroads expanding cities' farm hinterland, is quantitatively large.
 In the absence of railroads, hinterlands are smaller, hence non-farm firms' incentives to innovate are lower.
 This implies slower city growth and less urbanization.

 The substantial impact that railroads have on the development of cities translates to a large effect on output and consumers' welfare.
 Figure 18 (Appendix E) shows the evolution of U.S. real GDP per capita, which also equals U.S. consumers' per-period utility in the model.
-The absence of railroads decreases the growth rate of the U.S. economy between 1830 and 1860 by 27%, from 0.69% to 0.50% per year.
-As a result, real GDP is 5.5% lower in 1860 than in the presence of railroads.
-Even if the growth rates in the two scenarios were equal after 1860, this would imply a permanent loss of 5.5% in consumers' long-run welfare.
+The absence of railroads decreases the growth rate of the U.S. economy between 1830 and 1860 by 25%, from 0.71% to 0.54% per year.
+As a result, real GDP is 5.1% lower in 1860 than in the presence of railroads.
+Even if the growth rates in the two scenarios were equal after 1860, this would imply a permanent loss of 5.1% in consumers' long-run welfare.